ElectroCubic/Square-Game/README.md

 # Square-Game
 Dodge the incoming Enemies and shoot them to gain points.
 Survive as long as possible.
 Bullets fire backwards.
-Red enemies worth 1 point, blue enemy worth 5 points.
+Red enemies are worth 1 point, blue enemies are worth 5 points.
+Enemies spawn at fixed random intervals, with varying heights.

 ## Controls:
 - **A - Move Left**